conduitio-labs/conduit-connector-dropbox/README.md

 A destination connector pushes data from upstream resources to an external resource via Conduit.

+Each record should have following metadata fields:

+* `filename`: Name of the file with extension.
+* `opencdc.collection`: Path to the directory containing the file.
+* `file_size`: Integer size of the file.
+* `is_chunked`: "true" if the file was split into multiple chunks; otherwise false or not present.
+* `chunk_index`: Index of the current chunk (1-based, required only for chunked files).
+* `total_chunks`: Total number of chunks (required only for chunked files).
+* `hash`: A hash to uniquely identify the file.
 <!-- /readmegen:description -->

 ## Source Configuration Parameters